VitaliyShulik/launchpad/docs/gettingStarted.md

 - In `migrations/1_deployed.js` file replace **feeToken.address** token address to yours
 - Create `.secret` file with your mnemonic phrase (ussualy it is a 12 word, required for deploy smart contracts)

+## Add new EVM-like network

+This section is not ready...

 ## Installation

 1. Install dependencies